perplexistential/twitch-creamery/README.md

 ## setup

 1. Make an account on Twitch for your bot.
 Its more common than using your actual account.
-1. If you prefer, request an oauth code from: https://twitchtokengenerator.com/ using your bot account.
-You'll need to login and give the app permissions to generate it for you.
-This app will give you the access token and the client ID of your bot's account.
-You can also choose your own way of getting these credentials if you wish!
-1. Register an app with Twitch dev under your bot account, https://dev.twitch.tv/console/apps/create , and request a client-id so you can interface with Twitch's API.
-This Client ID is different from the one collected in the previous step; it is specifically for the API only.
+1. Register an app with Twitch dev under your bot account, https://dev.twitch.tv/console/apps/create , and request a client-id so you can interface with Twitch's API

-TODO: Figure out if we need a different Twitch API client ID
-TODO: Build the token generation into this app so that giving permissions to a 3rd party application is not necessary.
+1. Also, generate the client-secret of the application too.

 ## code